Harbour Lights (song): Versions

 The song has been recorded by many artists; charting versions were recorded by Sammy Kaye, Guy Lombardo, Bing Crosby, Ray Anthony, Ralph Flanagan and Ken Griffin.
 Other versions were recorded by The Ink Spots, Lawrence Welk, Elvis Presley, LaVern Baker, The Platters, Engelbert Humperdinck, Willie Nelson, Jerry Lee Lewis, Vera Lynn, Clyde McPhatter, Arthur Tracy and Jon Rauhouse.
 A Polish version titled "Portowe światła", with lyrics by Herold (pseudonym for Henryk Szpilman), was recorded in 1938 by Mieczysław Fogg (released as Syrena Electro 2035), shortly after World War II by Tadeusz Miller (released as Melodje 118), and by Irena Santor in 1966 (released as Muza XL0311).

 The biggest-selling version was recorded by the Sammy Kaye orchestra.
 The recording was released by Columbia Records as a 78 rpm single and a 45 rpm single.
 The record first reached the Billboard charts on 1 September 1950 and lasted 25 weeks, peaking at #1.

 The Guy Lombardo orchestra recording of 24 August 1950 was released by Decca Records.
 The record first reached the Billboard charts on 6 October 1950 and lasted 20 weeks, peaking at #2.

 The Bing Crosby recording of 5 September 1950 with Lyn Murray and his Orchestra and Chorus was released by Decca Records.
 The record first reached the Billboard charts on 3 November 1950 and spent 11 weeks there, peaking at #10.

 The Ray Anthony orchestra recording was released by Capitol Records.
 The flip side was "Nevertheless".
 The record first reached the Billboard charts on 20 October 1950 and spent 15 weeks in the charts, peaking at #15.

 The Ralph Flanagan orchestra recording was released by RCA Victor Records.
 The record first reached the Billboard charts on 27 October 1950 and lasted 5 weeks, peaking at #27.

 The Ken Griffin recording was released by Columbia Records.
 The record reached the Billboard charts on 20 October 1950 for one week, charting at #27.

-The Marco T. y Los Gatos Montañeros recording was released by Tulsan Records Private on 14 September 1987.

-The song was also recorded by Pat Boone on the 1957 album Howdy!

-Rudy Vallée recorded his rendition in 1937.

-In 1960, The Platters recording peaked at #8 on the Billboard Hot 100 charts and #15 on the Hot R&B Sides chart.
+In 1960, The Platters' recording peaked at #8 on the Billboard Hot 100 charts and #15 on the Hot R&B Sides chart.
+In Canada it reached #4, co-charting with "Sleepy Lagoon".
 Overseas, this version peaked at #11 in the UK.
-The Platters version featured the recorded sounds of ship bells ringing, plus the sounds of ocean waters splashing, which is heard at both the beginning and the ending of the song, before it fades out.
+One of the Platters' versions featured the recorded sound of a ship bell ringing, sea birds and a fog horn, plus the sounds of ocean waters splashing, which is heard at both the beginning and the ending of the song, before it fades out.

-In later years, Ace Cannon recorded an instrumental version for his 1994 album Entertainer.

-In popular culture

-In an episode of M*A*S*H ("Your Retention, Please"), Klinger (Jamie Farr), while nursing a broken heart, plays the song over and over again on a jukebox.
-In the final scene, he smashes the record.